jackjocross/til/README.md

     * merge=myMergeFunc, where my merge specifies how to merge the file such as taking only ours changes.
     * -diff (binary diff flag)
 * Git config: there are three places that git will look for a config file, ~/.gitconfig, $GIT_DIR/config, and $(prefix)/git/config.
 The order of precedence goes from global to local so the config in your $GIT_DIR will take the highest precedence.
 Git config files are not in a location that can be tracked and used automatically, this is for security reasons.
 Each user of a repo will have to manually setup their config file or reference an example config that is tracked.
+* git reflog --oneline: This command will let you srr all of your git actions displayed concisely with their hash, head number, and description.
+From there you can pick a specific point in time to revert to if you have dug yoursef into a hole.

 #Angular
 * ngStrictDi: Enforce strict dependency injection through array syntax in your Angular apps.
 This is particularly useful for ensuring your code doesn't break under minification.
 Usage: